 When it comes to SEO (search engine optimization) for new and existing websites, content creators are often left scratching their heads, attempting to sift through the huge piles of digital information and guides—which can quickly feel intimidating.
-Without the help of an experienced SEO, creators often times abandon their efforts and the site is left with quality content, but low traffic from search results.
-At BlogHer18 Creator’s Summit, I gave a presentation called “Winning in the Search Results”, where I talked about not only how to get your content to rank, but also how to make them shine in the search results!
+Without the help of an experienced SEO consultant, creators often abandon their efforts and the site is left with quality content, but low traffic from search results.
+At BlogHer18 Creator’s Summit, I gave a presentation called “Winning in the Search Results”, where I talked about not only how to get your content to rank, but also how to make them shine in the search results.
 Keep reading for those same tips below.

 The History of SEO

 In order to understand what we’re talking about, it’s helpful to get a sense of when and why SEO came about.
 In the late 1990s, Google began to understand the need to connect searchers with valuable content that satisfied a user’s search query.

 Webmasters would use tactics such as:

 Because Google’s algorithm updates moved slowly at the time, these tactics remained effective for years.
 But these requirements increased over time as more and more content entered the web.

 We’re now almost two decades removed from the advent of SEO.
-With billions of content data added to the web every year, there is more content than ever.
+With billions of content data added to the Internet every year, there is more content than ever.
 When creating and publishing content it’s important to consider these factors:

 - Create content for your readers, not for search engines

 - Focus on user experience: Is your site slow on mobile, is there an abundance of broken links and errors messages?

 - Are you writing about things your audience is interested in?